 - Co-operating with key State Agencies, industry partners and international peers in the interests of protecting critical infrastructure, improving situational awareness and incident management along with facilitating education, training and public awareness initiatives.

-There will be a new, updated National Cyber Security Strategy published in 2018.
+There will be a new, updated National Cyber Security Strategy published later in 2019.